semgrep/semgrep/docs/config.md

 There are several operators that can be used under `patterns`:

-- pattern: The rule will only fire if this pattern is found.
+- `pattern`: The rule will only fire if this pattern is found.
-- pattern-not: Opposite of `pattern`
+- `pattern-not`: Opposite of `pattern`
-- pattern-either: You can put multiple other patterns under this; any of those patterns will count as a match.
+- `pattern-either`: You can put multiple other patterns under this; any of those patterns will count as a match.
+- `pattterns`: Like `pattern-either`, you can put multiple patterns under this to create nested, implicitly-ANDed instructions.
 - `pattern-inside`: The rule will only fire if the following patterns are inside this specified pattern.
 Useful for specifying a function that this behavior must occur in, for instance.
 - `pattern-not-inside`: Opposite of `pattern-inside`